メインコンテンツにスキップ

 1. Why Does KIST Have the Highest IB Scores in Japan?

-• Difference from the World Average: While the global average score is around 30, KIST's average is between 41.5 and 42.0 (2024-2025 results).
+• Difference from World Average: While the global average score is around 30, KIST's average is between 41.5 and 42.0 (2024-2025 results).
 This is an astonishing figure, more than 10 points above the world average.

 • High Number of Perfect Scores: While only about 0.1-0.3% of students worldwide achieve a perfect score of 45, in some years, approximately 25% of KIST graduates have earned a perfect score.